Academic Catalog

 The student will be able to:

-6. Install and connect a transformer
+4. Install and ground a transformer according to the NEC.

 Course Content

-1. Electrical grounding and bonding
+1. Electrical grounding and bonding theory and application

 1. Understanding proper grounding and bonding to protect and save lives